tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

   flow graph do not need to be controlled by any actions, such as function calls and data transfer, of the PS host.

-* The developer needs to instantiate data-driven tasks as `hls::task` class objects and connect them using streaming buffers to specify the data flow graph explicitly in the C++ specification of the DSP kernel.
+* We need to instantiate data-driven tasks as `hls::task` class objects and connect them using streaming buffers to specify the data flow graph explicitly in the C++ specification of the DSP kernel.
 Only FIFOs, declared using the templatized C++ classes `hls::stream<type, depth>` and `hls::stream_of_blocks<block_type, depth>`, may be used as streaming buffers for data-driven tasks.